fullerar/ManufacturingLines/README.md

   - NOTE that there is known bug here, in the form of an implicit declaration of function warning.
 This should not cause any problems.

 - Phase4:
-  - uses the same finite state machine but this time the model is implemented with multi-processes but this time, distributed over different machines, with no shared memory.
+  - uses the same finite state machine but this time the model is implemented with multi-processes but this time, distributed over different machines (sever/client architecture), with no shared memory.
+  - NOTE that this phase has not been added yet.
+There is a bug that I am working to fix.
+Will upload in the near future.